 What are the benefits of an omnichannel strategy?

-Omnichannel commerce strategies benefit the customer, but they also benefit businesses.
-To provide a seamless experience, your channels need to be connected on the backend, which creates a more holistic view of your business performance.
+Your business also benefits from creating a seamless experience for customers with omnichannel commerce because it requires all of your channels to be connected at the backend, which provides you with a more holistic view of your business performance.

 How to shape your customer experience

-But on a more basic level, you should choose a payments processor that can work across all your sales channels: in-store, in-app, and online.
-Look for point-of-sale, inventory, and other critical software that integrates with your payments to create a source of truth for all your customer interactions and transactions.
+For omnichannel commerce success, you need technology that streamlines everything for that integrated experience.
+Perhaps the most important is a payments processor that works across all your sales channels including your website, mobile app and in the physical shop itself.
+Ideally have a payments processor with point-of-sale, inventory and other critical software that integrates with your payments to create a valuable data source containing all your customer interactions and transactions.